 In terms of how well they'll grow, these plants are not fussy about the pH of their soil (although it does affect the color of the flowers – acidic soils make them turn blue, while alkaline soils make them turn pink).
 But, the soil does need to be fertile, well fed, and slow to dry out, says John Negus, a garden expert from Homes & Gardens.
 Digging plenty of organic matter, such as homemade compost, into the soil before planting hydrangeas in a border will be beneficial.

-When planting into pots, use a compost with a high proportion of loam.
+When growing hydrangeas in pots, use a compost with a high proportion of loam.
 However, 'even the best multi-purpose composts only have enough nutrients for four to six weeks of growth, and once this is exhausted, plants will need supplementary feeding, either with a liquid or by top-dressing with controlled-release fertilizer,' John says.
 Plants in borders where soil is poor, or in backyards that see a lot of rainfall, can also benefit from an added feed.
 This is especially the case if they are showing signs of stress, such as yellowing leaves.

-A general-purpose one is best for these plants: John recommends Miracle-Gro All Purpose Continuous Release Plant Food, available from Amazon (opens in new tab).
+A general-purpose one is best for these plants: John recommends Miracle-Gro All Purpose Continuous Release Plant Food, available from Amazon.
 Avoid fertilizers that are high in nitrogen, as this can encourage leafy growth rather than flowers.
 Water the area well after applying, especially if you're using granules.

 Mulching in fall is also helpful for hydrangeas, particularly if you're growing them in sandy soils.
 It will help to keep the roots moist, and also offers some protection against winter weather.
 Use organic mulches, such as homemade compost or bark chippings, which will add nutrients to the soil as they gradually decompose.